techbelle/the-little-mongodb-book/en/mongodb.markdown

 As with a relational database, MongoDB can use an index for sorting.
 We'll look at indexes in more detail later on.
 However, you should know that MongoDB limits the size of your sort without an index.
 That is, if you try to sort a very large result set which can't use an index, you'll get an error.
 Some people see this as a limitation.
 In truth, I wish more databases had the capability to refuse to run unoptimized queries.
 (I won't turn every MongoDB drawback into a positive, but I've seen enough poorly optimized databases that I sincerely wish they had a strict-mode.)

-## Paging ##
+## Limiting Results ##
-Paging results can be accomplished via the `limit` and `skip` cursor methods.
-To get the second and third heaviest unicorn, we could do:
+Limiting results can be accomplished via the `limit` cursor method.
+To get the top three heaviest unicorn, we could do:

-	db.unicorns.find().sort({weight: -1}).skip(1).limit(2)
+	db.unicorns.find().sort({weight: -1}).limit(3)

-Using `limit` in conjunction with `sort`, can be a way to avoid running into problems when sorting on non-indexed fields. # AK-TODO remove pagination reference?
+Using `limit` can be a way to avoid running into problems when sorting on non-indexed fields.

 ## Count ##
-The shell makes it possible to execute a `count` directly on a collection, such as: AK-TODO replace with countDocuments and estimatedCount maybe?
+The shell makes it possible to execute a `count` directly on a collection, such as:

-	db.unicorns.count({vampires: {$gt: 50}})
+	db.unicorns.countDocuments({vampires: {$gt: 50}})

-In reality, `count` is actually a `cursor` method, the shell simply provides a shortcut.
-Drivers which don't provide such a shortcut need to be executed like this (which will also work in the shell):

-	db.unicorns.find({vampires: {$gt: 50}}).count()
+In reality, `countDocuments` is actually a special method that translates into an aggregation, we will learn more about aggregations in the next chapter.
+All drivers provide the same helper methods for such common operations.

 ## In This Chapter ##
 Using `find` and `cursors` is a straightforward proposition.
 There are a few additional commands that we'll either cover in later chapters or which only serve edge cases, but, by now, you should be getting pretty comfortable working in the mongo shell and understanding the fundamentals of MongoDB.

+# Chapter 6 - Aggregating Data #

+## Aggregation Pipeline ##
+Aggregation pipeline gives you a way to transform and combine documents in your collection.
+You do it by passing the documents through a pipeline that's somewhat analogous to the Unix "pipe" where you send output from one command to another to a third, etc.

+The simplest aggregation you are probably already familiar with is the SQL `group by` expression.
+We already saw the simple `countDocuments()` method which turns out to be equivalent to grouping all documents to get their count, but what if we want to see how many unicorns are male and how many are female?

+	db.unicorns.aggregate([{$group:{_id:'$gender', total: {$sum:1}}}])

+In the shell we have the `aggregate` helper which takes an array of pipeline operators that are called "stages".
+For a simple count grouped by something, we only need one such stage and it's called `$group`.
+This is the exact analog of `GROUP BY` in SQL where we create a new document with `_id` field indicating what field we are grouping by (here it's `gender`) and other fields usually getting assigned results of some aggregation, in this case we `$sum` 1 for each document that matches a particular gender.
+You probably noticed that the `_id` field was assigned `'$gender'` and not `'gender'` - the `'$'` before a field name indicates that the value of this field from incoming document will be substituted.

+What are some of the other pipeline operators or stages that we can use?
+The most common one to use before (and frequently after) `$group` would be `$match` - this is exactly like the `find` method and it allows us to aggregate only a matching subset of our documents, or to exclude some documents from our result.

+	db.unicorns.aggregate([{$match: {weight:{$lt:600}}},
+		{$group: {_id:'$gender', total:{$sum:1}, avgVamp:{$avg:'$vampires'}}},
+		{$sort:{avgVamp:-1}} ])

+Here we introduced another pipeline operator `$sort` which does exactly what you would expect, along with it we also have stages `$skip` and `$limit`.
+We also used a `$group` operator `$avg` along with `$sum` which we already saw in the first example.

+MongoDB arrays are powerful and they don't stop us from being able to aggregate on values that are stored inside of them.
+We do sometimes need to be able to "flatten" them to properly count everything:

+	db.unicorns.aggregate([{$unwind:'$loves'},
+     	{$group: {_id:'$loves', total:{$sum:1}, unicorns:{$addToSet:'$name'}}},
+	  	{$sort:{total:-1}}, {$limit:1} ])

+Here we will find out which single food item is loved by the most unicorns and we will also get the list of names of all the unicorns that love it.  `$sort` and `$limit` in combination allow you to get answers to "top N" types of questions.

+There are other powerful pipeline operator which allow you to transform values of fields as well as add (or remove) fields.
+Aggregation stages can use many different expressions which allows you to create or calculate new fields based on values in existing fields.
+For example, you can use math operators to add together values of several fields before finding out the average, or you can use string operators to create a new field that's a concatenation of some existing fields.
+There is even expressions that allow you to execute nearly arbitrary Javascript - though doing so would be less performant than sticking to native server expressions and operators.

+This just barely scratches the surface of what you can do with aggregations.
+Aggregation is how you can do limited joins in MongoDB via the `$lookup` stage, as well as transitive closure expressions via recursive lookup called `$graphLookup`.
+You can also combine data from multiple pipelines using `$unionWith` - somewhat analogous with SQL UNION.

+## Aggregation Output ##
+Aggregate command return either a cursor to the result set (which you already know how to work with from Chapter 3) or it can write your results into a new collection using the `$out` pipeline operator.
+Using `$merge` pipeline stage you can output to an existing collection with powerful controls that let you specify exactly how the new output is merged with existing documents.
+You can see a lot more examples as well as all of the supported pipeline and expression operators in the [MongoDB manual](http://docs.mongodb.org/manual/core/aggregation-pipeline/).
+For more extensive collection of examples, take a look at [Practical MongoDB Aggregations eBook](https://www.practical-mongodb-aggregations.com/).
+Keep in mind that both Compass GUI and Atlas web-based UI include aggregation pipeline builder to help you write and debug powerful pipelines.

+## In This Chapter ##
+In this chapter we covered MongoDB's [aggregation capabilities](http://docs.mongodb.org/manual/aggregation/).
+Aggregation Pipeline is relatively simple to write once you understand how it's structured and it's a powerful way to group and analyze data.
+With addition of user defined functions, its capabilities can be as boundless as any code you can write in JavaScript.

-# Chapter 4 - Data Modeling #
+# Chapter 5 - Data Modeling #
 Let's shift gears and have a more abstract conversation about MongoDB.
 Explaining a few new terms and some new syntax is a trivial task.
 Having a conversation about modeling with a new paradigm isn't as easy.
 The truth is that most of us are still finding out what works and what doesn't when it comes to modeling with these new technologies.
 It's a conversation we can start having, but ultimately you'll have to practice and learn on real code.

 Out of all NoSQL databases, document-oriented databases are probably the most similar to relational databases - at least when it comes to modeling.
 However, the differences that exist are important.